High blood pressureHypertension

 CausesCauses of Primary Hypertension

-Hypertension is referred to as primary (essential) when the doctor is unable to identify a specific cause.
+Hypertension is referred to as primary ( or "essential") when the doctor is unable to identify a specific cause.
 It is by far the most common type of high blood pressure.
 Primary hypertension may be due to a combination of genetic, environmental, and other factors.
 These factors influence the function of several complex systems that control blood pressure, the most important of which are the kidneys, the blood vessels, the nervous system, and hormones.Genetic factors

 A number of genetic factors or interactions between genes play a major role in primary hypertension.
 Genes under investigation include: